juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

   $$\lvert(3000-3267,25)\rvert+\lvert(2700-2668,09)\rvert+\lvert(2500-1919,14)\rvert+\lvert(600-945,50)\rvert=1225,5$$
 {% endraw %}

-Much better! here get an offset minor to the previous one ( 1225 vs 1300 ).
+Much better! here get an offsetting minor to the previous one ( 1225 vs 1300 ).

 ## The prediction/estimation concept